derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 1. underscore (ex. underscore_case)

 I recommend using the `lowerCamelCase` just like we did with `makeBackgroundBlack`.
 We'll additionally use the `UpperCamelCase` style for certain functions, but we'll cover why in the Functions section later.
 The takeaway is that you can use all the rules above, but it is much simpler to stick to the `lowerCamelCase` and `UpperCamelCase` styles.

+It is worth noting that these case styles exist for a reason.
+If blank spaces were allowed then our `makeBackgroundBlack` keyword would be `make Background Black`.
+The engine would instead see three keywords as opposed to one.
+The `lowerCamelCase` and `UpperCamelCase` styles exist to mitigate this issue.

 Now that we've explored the various keyword types, now is the best time to explore the types of expressions–or values–a keyword can represent.